telerik/ajax-docs/controls/progressbar/getting-started/radprogressbar-vs.-radprogressarea-comparison.md

 # RadProgressBar vs. RadProgressArea Comparison

-This article explains the differences between the **RadProgressBar** and **RadProgressArea** controls from the Telerik® UI for ASP.NET Ajax suite.
+This article explains the differences between the **RadProgressBar** and **RadProgressArea** controls from the Telerik® UI for ASP.NET AJAX suite.

 >caption Figure 1: RadProgressBar control